Márton Fülöp

 Márton Fülöp (/hu/; 3 May 1983 – 12 November 2015) was a Hungarian professional footballer who played as a goalkeeper.

 After playing in Hungary for MTK Budapest, BKV Előre SC and BFC Siófok, he signed for English club Tottenham Hotspur, who loaned him to Chesterfield and Coventry, then to Sunderland with whom he permanently signed in 2007.
 Further loans to Leicester City, Stoke City and Manchester City ended with a transfer to Ipswich Town.
 He ended his career with spells at West Bromwich Albion and Greece's Asteras Tripolis.

 Fülöp also represented his country at under-21 and full international level, earning 24 senior caps from his debut in 2005.
-He died in 2015 after a battle with cancer.
+He died in 2015 of cancer.

 Club career

 Career in Hungary

 Márton Fülöp was born on 3 May 1983 in Budapest and was a graduate of the local club MTK Budapest FC.
 He was a squad member in the 2001/2002 season without playing a single league match.
 Between 2002 and 2004, Fülöp played on loan for two lower Hungarian division BKV Előre SC and BFC Siófok.